OrangeGenomix/spark-deepvariant-examples/README.md

 * Ready to use: no IT team required, start an EMR cluster and get running in minutes.
 * Affordable: about 40 cents an hour on AWS cloud, regardless cluster size.

-This repo will contain examples for our first public release, interested in trialing the product?
+This repo contains examples for our first public release, interested in trialing the product?
 [Contact us!](https://sites.google.com/view/orangenomics-site/contact).